Thanhibanani/drtp-oppgave/README.md

 # Details

-A server should read data in chunks of 1000 bytes.
+A server should read data in chunks of 994 bytes.
 For the sake of simplcity, assume 1 KB = 1000 Bytes, and 1 MB = 1000 KB.
 For each chunk (application data), a sender adds a header before it sends the data over UDP.
 The header length is 6 bytes and application data is 994 bytes.
-A sender therefore sends 994 bytes of data to a receiver, including the custom DRTP header.
-The header contains a sequence number (packet sequence number), an acknowledgment number (packet acknowledgment number), flags (only 4 bits are used for connection establishments, teardown, and acknowledgment packets), and file size (file size).
-Filesize is advertised by the sender at the connection establishment phase to tell the receiver the size of the incoming file .
+A sender therefore sends 1000 bytes of data to a receiver, including the custom DRTP header.
+The header contains a sequence number (packet sequence number), an acknowledgment number (packet acknowledgment number), flags (only 4 bits are used for connection establishments, teardown, and acknowledgment packets).
 The DRTP header looks like this:

 ```